arnaudbos/i-rant/content/matrices-for-developers.md

 going to make use of the `post` methods.
 But the `pre` methods are here also and will simplify your like if you need this kind of operations.

+## Acknowledgements

+I want to address my warmest thank you to the following people, who helped me during the review process of this article, by providing helpful feedbacks and
+advices:

+* Igor Laborie (@ilaborie)
+* Hadrien Toma (@twitter)

 ## Links

 Source code for the Java 2D example: [on Github][java-2d-source]